The Role of bilinguals in the Bayesian naming game: Dynamics of the multi-agent models

-Next, we shall investigate the robustness of the inequality~\eqref{eq:inequality2} when varying the system size $N$.
+Next, we shall investigate the robustness of inequality~\eqref{eq:inequality2} when varying some parameters of the system.

+We start by studying the dependence on the system size $N$.
 To this end, we carried out multi-agent simulations for various values of $N$ averaging over $600$ realizations.
 In Fig.~\ref{fig:maxima} we present $\zmax$ as a function of system size $N$ in the range $N \in [10^3, 10^4]$.
-The values of $\zmax$ obtained are nearly independent of $N$ for both models, with $\zmax^\mathrm{NG} \approx 0.236$ for the NG and $\zmax^\mathrm{BNG} \approx 0.20$ for the BNG model; this trend is also confirmed by the simulations of systems with much larger size (not shown).
+The values of $\zmax$ obtained are nearly independent of $N$ for both models, with $\zmax^\mathrm{MNG} \approx 0.236$ for the MNG and $\zmax^\mathrm{BNG} \approx 0.20$ for the BNG model; this trend is also confirmed by the simulations of systems with much larger size (not shown).
 However, for the Bayesian model, a small deviation (1-7\%) from the asymptotic value $\zmax^\mathrm{BNG} \approx 0.20$ is observed when $N \lesssim 5000$.
 The observed discrepancy increases with decreasing the system size.
 The reason is that some finite size effects strongly affect the time-dependence of $p(t)$ ~\cite{Toral2007a, Brigatti-2016a}.
-On the contrary, no finite size effects are observed, not even for very small values of $N$ for the basic NG model.
+On the contrary, no finite size effects are observed for the MNG model, not even for very small values of $N$.
 Note that despite these finite size effects, no violation of inequality~\eqref{eq:inequality2} is observed.

-In the inset of Fig.~\ref{fig:maxima}, we also plot time $\Tt$ as a function of $N \in [10^3, 4 \times 10^3]$ for both models.
+In the inset of Fig.~\ref{fig:maxima}, we also plot the time $\Tt$, at which $z(t) = \zmax$, as a function of $N \in [10^3, 4 \times 10^3]$ for both models.
 We found that the curve corresponding to the BNG model exhibits a linear dependence on the system size, i.e. $\Tt \propto N$.

-Thus, we can conclude that the mean-field inequality~\eqref{eq:inequality2} holds even in the presence of stochastic fluctuations and time-dependent probabilities.
+Thus, the mean-field inequality~\eqref{eq:inequality2} holds even in the presence of stochastic fluctuations and time-dependent probabilities.
+In fact, results concerning the bilingual fractions $z(t)$ should hold both in the many-agent model and in the mean-field limit because, as mentioned above, they are independent of the particular selection of realizations used for extracting mean values.